divriots/whats-new/src/pages/next/vue-ds-released-with-typings.md

   label: ''

 ---

-Vue.js design systems are now released with typings automatically, so they can be consumed by IDEs to provide autocomletion on properties, types, descriptions, and more.
+Vue.js design systems are now released with typings automatically, so they can be consumed by IDEs to provide autocompletion on properties, types, descriptions, and more.